TERREMEMBER/znbase/docs/content/v2.1/sample-data/sportsdb.md

 ## Explore the SportsDB database

 That’s it!
-Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the SportsDB database and YugabyteDB features.
+Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the SportsDB database and ZNbaseDB features.